viviandotdev/ObsidianVault/+ Encounters/Core Document.md

 Task management => Tick Tick (to do list)
 	small quick projects can go directly into task management system Bookmarks management => Raindrop (resources)
-	collect all your resources
+	collect all your resources and reference them in your projects or notes, keep in raindrop so they can be referenced in multiple places

-Browser chrome
+Browser  ARC